Post Falls HS star pitcher to choose between MLB and college after graduation

 A high school power pitcher like Pfennigs is extremely hard to find on a national level, let alone the state of Idaho.
 Head Coach Mick Zeller knows he has it good with 6’7” tall stud.

 "It's pretty rare.
-I've coached, this is my 30th year.
-There have only been a handful of kids that hit 90.
+I've coached--this is my 30th year--and there have only been a handful of kids that hit 90.
 Just touch it, not even consistent," Zeller said.

-This prized arm is not hiding from Major League Scouts.
-Zeller said they have come from the Mets, Yankees, Nationals, White Sox and the Twins.
+This prized arm is not hiding from Major League scouts as the Mets, Yankees, Nationals, White Sox and Twins have all visited North Idaho recently to check in on the star pitcher.

-"To watch them back there, you definitely see them back there, but when you're on the mound, you're locked in.
+"To watch (the scouts) back there, you definitely see them back there, but when you're on the mound, you're locked in.
 Personally it's an honor.
-I'm blessed," Pfennig explained.
+I'm blessed," Pfennigs explained.

 There are no indications where Pfennigs will get drafted, but there is a very good chance he will hear his name at some point in the first week of June.